 Large Diaphragm Condenser Microphone Frequency Response Generalities

-Example microphone: Neumann TLM 102 (link to compare prices on Amazon and select retailers)
+Example microphone: Neumann TLM 102 (link to check the price on Amazon)

 Large-diaphragm condensers often yield the following frequency response qualities: